 Inversion methods can be classified as direct or indirect.
 A direct inversion method solves an inverse problem (as its name suggests) directly.
 On the other hand, an indirect inversion method seeks to solve an inverse problem circuitously through indirect approaches that often call up assumed aligned objectives or conditions.
-There are times when the indirect approach will seek to satisfy necessary (but typically not sufficient) conditions, and properties, and it is often mistakenly considered and treated as though it was equivalent to a direct method and solution.
-Indirect methods come in many varieties; some are obvious, and others are more subtle and harder to identify as being indirect.
-Among indicators, identifiers, and examples of "indirect" inverse solutions (Weglein, 2015a) are (1) model matching, (2) objective/ cost functions, (3) local and global-search algorithms, (4) iterative linear inversion, (5) methods corresponding to necessary but not sufficient conditions, e.g., commonimage gather flatness as an indirect migration velocity analysis method, and (6) solving a forward problem in an inverse sense, e.g., amplitude-variation-with-offset (AVO) and full-waveform inversion (FWI).
-Regarding the last indirect indicator, item (6), I will show that solving a forward problem in an inverse sense is not equivalent to a direct inverse solution for those same objectives.
+There are times when the indirect approach will seek to satisfy necessary (but typically not sufficient) conditions, and properties, and is often mistakenly considered and treated as though it was equivalent to a direct method and solution.
+Indirect methods come in many varieties, some are obvious and others are more subtle and harder to identify as indirect.
+Among indicators, identifiers and examples of "indirect" inverse solutions (Weglein, 2015a) are: (1) model matching, (2) objective/cost functions, (3) local and global search algorithms, (4) iterative linear inversion, (5) methods corresponding to necessary but not sufficient conditions, e.g., common image gather flatness as an indirect migration velocity analysis method and (6) solving a forward problem in an inverse sense, e.g., AVO and FWI.
+Regarding the last indirect indicator, item (6), we will show that solving a forward problem in an inverse sense is not equivalent to a direct inverse solution for those same objectives.